 A great option to stay fit with technology: At-home fitness, mostly digital options, includes online classes and fitness Apps/trackers to aid in staying active.

-I’m happy to say that I tried and stuck with many fitness trends over the years.
-I need to step up my game to do 30-minutes daily.
+I’m happy to say that I’ve tried and stuck with many fitness trends over the years.
+I need to step up my game and do 30 minutes daily.

-Which of these fitness trends did you adopt over the years?
+Which of these fitness trends have you adopted over the years?
 Do tell.

 As always, thank you for reading.